I’m Charlie Lee-Potter — journalist, writer and broadcaster from Oxford.

+Who takes all the photographs?
 I do.
-I can very quickly become nerdy about my cameras, so I’ll limit myself to saying I use a Canon EOS 5D Mark II and a Canon 7D and stop right there.
+I use a Canon 5D Mark II and a Canon 7D and, occasionally, an iPhone.
 The only photograph I didn’t take is this one.
 It’s by my friend, the brilliant photographer Simon Brown.

-When I was little my mum’s best friend Sally told me that if I threw an egg over the top of our house, it would never break.
+What kind of name is Eggs on the Roof?
+When I was little, my mum’s best friend Sally told me that if I threw an egg over the top of our house, it would never break.
 There are lots of eggs on the roof of that house.
-But food should be fun — throwing all those eggs was.
+But food should be fun – throwing all those eggs was.

+Why do you like eating outside in the rain?
 Because when you come from the UK you have to learn to love it.
 It’s an essential part of our education.

+Can I use text or pictures from your site?
 All text and images on this site, unless expressly specified otherwise, belong to Charlie Lee-Potter.
 If you wish to use any image or text from Eggs on the Roof you must obtain prior authorisation and you must link back to the site, crediting me.

 I’m sorry I’ve just read your “about” and I have, of course, heard of you.
 R4 is on here all day and I do recall “presented by Charlie Lee-Potter”.
 Will listen out for you now.